javintx/the-crm-service/README.md

   - List all customers in the database.
   - Get full customer information, including a photo URL.
   - Create a new customer:
-    - A customer should have at least name, surname, id and a photo field.
+    - A customer should have at least name, surname, identifier and a photo field.
-    - Name, surname and id are required fields.
+    - Name, surname and identifier are required fields.
     - Image uploads should be able to be managed.
     - The customer should have a reference to the user who created it.
   - Update an existing customer.